crate/docker-crate/README-short.txt

-Crate is a shared nothing, fully searchable, document oriented cluster datastore
+Crate is a distributed database especially designed for containerized environments such as Docker.